gunharth/britannicus-stone/content/collections/projects/herbert-crescent.md

         top_space: 50
         bottom_space: 0
       -
-        copy: 'Throughout this impressive house only the world’s very best products and designers were employed; the net result being a house of true splendour.'
+        copy: 'The main bathroom used the very rare Ball Eye Blue creating a sublime and restful space, whilst another had a basin carved from a solid block of Ashburton which was offset by a complementary stone floor and wall panels.
+The wine cellar incorporated Hopton whilst fireplaces used Mendip.'
         link: false
         type: copy
         enabled: true
-        top_space: 70
+        top_space: 150
-        bottom_space: 40
+        bottom_space: 0
       -
-        image: projects/herbert_crescent/2560-x-1440-11.jpg
+        image: projects/herbert_crescent/2560-x-1440-10.jpg
         full_width: true
         align_left: false
         align_right: false